 “I can’t get my board members to perform!“

-That is one of the most common complaints we at Funding for Good hear from clients.
-When we ask them to describe the positive qualities their board members possess we get a variety or responses including: “They love our mission, they come to meetings most of the time, and they say they want to help.”
+When we ask them to describe the positive qualities their board members possess we get a variety of responses including: “They love our mission, they come to meetings most of the time, and they say they want to help.”

 So what’s the problem?